Healthy diet. A healthy diet is one that helps maintain or improve overall health.

+A healthy diet provides the body with essential nutrition: fluid, adequate essential amino acids from protein, essential fatty acids, vitamins, minerals, and adequate calories.
+The requirements for a healthy diet can be met from a variety of plant-based and animal-based foods.
+A healthy diet supports energy needs and provides for human nutrition without exposure to toxicity or excessive weight gain from consuming excessive amounts.
 Where lack of calories is not an issue, a properly balanced diet (in addition to exercise) is also thought to be important for lowering health risks, such as obesity, heart disease, type 2 diabetes, hypertension and cancer.
 Various nutrition guides are published by medical and governmental institutions to educate the public on what they should be eating to promote health.
-Other recommendations include: A balanced diet - Live Well.
+Recommendations World Health Organization Other recommendations include: For specific conditions A balanced diet - Live Well.

 Food groups All the food we eat can be divided into five groups.
 Try to choose a variety of different foods from the first four groups.
 They are: Fruit and vegetables.
 Most people in the UK eat and drink too many calories, and too much fat, sugar and salt, and not enough fruit, vegetables and fibre.
 1. Fruit and vegetables are a vital source of vitamins and minerals.
 There's evidence that people who eat at least five portions a day are at lower risk of heart disease, stroke and some cancers.
 What's more, eating five portions is not as hard as it might sound.
-Having a sliced banana with your morning cereal is a quick way to get one portion.
-See 5 A DAY for more tips to help you get your five portions of fruit and veg.
-2.
+Healthy Eating.
+Your body needs energy to work normally and keep you alive.

 You get this energy from nutrients in the food that you eat - mostly, carbohydrates, fats and proteins.
 Minerals and vitamins are other nutrients that are also important in your diet to help your body stay healthy.
 It is important to get the right balance between these different nutrients to get maximum health benefits (see below).
 Your diet should contain food from each of the following food groups: Starchy foods such as bread, rice, potatoes, pasta, etc.Fruit and vegetables.Milk and dairy foods.Protein foods.
 Fatty and sugary foods are the fifth food group that you eat.
+A healthy diet may help to prevent certain serious diseases such as heart disease, stroke and diabetes.
+As a general rule, starchy foods and fruit and vegetables should provide the bulk of most of your meals.

-Easy Tips for Planning a Healthy Diet & Sticking to It.
+Below, the principles of a healthy diet are explained.
+Eat plenty of starchy foods (complex carbohydrates) Easy Tips for Planning a Healthy Diet & Sticking to It.
 Healthy eating tip 1: Set yourself up for success To set yourself up for success, think about planning a healthy diet as a number of small, manageable steps rather than one big drastic change.

 If you eat a well-balanced diet, it can reduce your risk of various diseases as well as help you to maintain a healthy weight.
 There are certain times when it can be particularly important to make sure that you follow a healthy diet, for instance, if you want to lose excess weight or if you’re watching what you eat because you’re pregnant.
 BBC NI - Schools - It's Up To You! - Home Page.
 Healthy eating - Live Well.
 Cancer Recovery Foundation - UK.
 “There is not a single diet that will suit every person with cancer, but the Basic healthy guidelines will help…” Cancer treatment places a high demand on the body and can change the way the body uses food.